handangne/UOP_COMP051/README.md

 % by a power of 10 gets the rightmost digits.
 321 % 10 is 1.
 321 % 100 is 21.

+## 2.12 Type convertion
+A type conversion is a conversion of one data type to another, such as an int to a double.
+The compiler automatically performs several common conversions between int and double types, such automatic conversions are known as implicit conversion.

+int-to-double conversion is straightforward: 25 becomes 25.0. double-to-int conversion just drops the fraction: 4.9 becomes 4.